pritishagoswami999/GAMEFIED-LEARNING/README.md

    ```bash
    npx hardhat run --network educhain scripts/deploy.js
    ```

+### Vision
+Our vision is to transform education by merging blockchain technology with gamified learning.
+We aim to create an engaging and rewarding environment where instructors can design courses that motivate students through transparent, automated rewards for their achievements.
+By combining fun with learning, we empower students to excel in a competitive and interactive setting.

 ### Future Scope
 - **Tokenized Rewards**: Introducing platform-native tokens as rewards for completed tasks.